2ndthoughts/symphonyGPT/README.md

 deploy workflows that include machine learning models as a component.
 The workflow can be invoked on command line or web service, as well as integrated into UX/UI as part of a larger intelligent solution.</p>

-<p>The directory named 'symphonyGPT' is the source root, mark this appropriately for your IDE or python interpreter.
+<p>The directory named 'symphonyGPT/symphonyGPT' is the source root, mark this appropriately for your IDE or python interpreter.
+For
+example, to execute the tests on command line, you would first add this path to your PYTHONPATH environment variable:

+  export PYTHONPATH=$PYTHONPATH:/Volumes/Python/Projects/symphonyGPT/symphonyGPT

 Additionaly, use the 'requirements.txt' file to update the python packages required for building and running symphonyGPT.</p>

 <p>There is another README.md inside the source root folder symphonyGPT/README.md that describes the code in more detail